nycnewman/ex-canton-gdpr/README.md

 For this example, we use RSA asymmetric encryption as Key Encryption Keys (KEK) to distribute the data encryption (DEK), which we use AES256-CTR keys.
 - Each part registers a public key through Daml (where some form of validation process could ensure it is the expected party)
-- The DEK keys are then distributed by encrypting using the registered public key of each recipient
+- The DEK keys are then distributed by encrypting each key using the registered public key of each recipient
 - We have also chosen a model where the "Data Controller" controls the group of recipients "Data Sub-processors".
-  - Other variants could be implemented, such as shared ownership mode
+  - Other variants could be implemented, such as shared ownership model
 - An owner creates an AES256 key for data encryption and for each encryption, a new IV vector is assigned for each use of the key and stored alongside the encrypted payload
+  - The choice around whether and when to use keys could be changed, i.e. one key per data blob, one key per data subject, or only one key altogether
+  - The use of a symmetric key means that any subprocessor could update the shared sensitive data.
+Schemes using asymmetric DEk could be used to more finely control read and write access to the data.

-It is important to recognise that any recipient that receives a copy of the data and the DEK key could potentially cache copies of the data locally.
-Therefore rotation of the encryption keys would not be sufficient to ensure no further access to historical cached copies of data.
+IMPORTANT NOTE: It is important to recognise that any recipient that receives a copy of the data and the DEK key could potentially cache copies of the data locally.
+Therefore, rotation of the encryption keys would not be sufficient to ensure no further access to historical cached copies of data.
 This would need other, potentially legal or audit mechanisms, to enforce proper deletion of all historical data.